Spin

 “Harv, it’s going to happen when it happens.
 To me, to you, to the man next door.
 We all have a time.
 When you’re supposed to go, you go.
 No sooner, no later.”

-Vivian’s time was a week later.
+Vivian’s time came a week later.
 After fifty-three years of marriage, one son, and one massive stroke, she was gone before the ambulance arrived to take her to the hospital just a block away.
 Her death came without pain or commotion; like everything else, she made it look easy, slowly fading like a beautiful sunset.
 Vivian departed with the same quiet grace she displayed every day of her life.

 In the late afternoon, without fail, the ocean beckoned.
 It was an easy walk to the beach, so Harvey strolled along the boardwalk before trudging through the sand to his favorite spot on the water, where the rocks and remnants of a crumbled jetty provided a place to sit.
 The cold didn’t faze him.
 He sought peace there, however temporary, while gazing at the horizon, watching the waves break, or studying a blurry, distant freighter.
 He would sit motionless with his eyes closed, meditating, trying to feel the earth's rotation.
 After a long while, he took a deep breath, and she was there.